Robust Multi-Modal Sensor Fusion: An Adversarial Approach: Introduction

 \textbf{Our Contributions:} In this paper, we propose a robust sensor fusion algorithm, that can detect damaged sensors on the fly, and take the required steps to safeguard detection performance.
 We use a special case of the Event Driven Fusion technique recently proposed in \cite{rohedaEDF, rohedaEDF-jour}, and modify it in order to include reliability of individual sensors.
 This reliability measure is adaptive, and accounts for the sensor condition during implementation.
 We also propose a data driven approach for learning the features of interest which were handcrafted in \cite{rohedaEDF}.
 In addition, we learn a hidden latent space between the sensor modalities, and the optimal features for classification are driven by the existence of this hidden space.
 Furthermore, it also provides robustness against damaged sensors.
 This hidden space is learned via a generative network conditioned on individual sensor modalities.
-Unlike \cite{roheda2018cross}, we do not require any target feature space in order to learn the optimal hidden space estimates.
+In contrast to \cite{roheda2018cross}, we do not require any target feature space in order to learn the optimal hidden space estimate.
 The hidden space is structured so that it can accommodate both \textit{shared and private} features of sensor modalities.
-Unlike \cite{rohedaEDF-jour}, we do not need to assume a-priori knowledge about sensor damage, and can detect damaged sensors based on deviations in the generated hidden space.
+We forego the use of a-priori knowledge about sensor damage adopted in \cite{rohedaEDF-jour}, and can hence detect damaged sensors based on deviations in the generated hidden space.